The Fellowship of Confessing Christians (An Introduction)

 Beloved in Christ,

-For some time now I have had conversation with close friends, and others who are new acquaintances, about the need for Protestant pastors, theologians, and congregational members to form an ecumenical fellowship of “Confessing Christians” in these United States.
+For some time now I have had conversation with close friends, and others who are new acquaintances, about the need for pastors, theologians, and congregational members to form an ecumenical fellowship of “Confessing Christians” in these United States.

 The inspiration for this springs from the historical and theological precedent established by the “Confessing Church” movement during the 1930s in Germany, under the auspices of the Confessional Synod of the German Evangelical Church that consisted of Lutheran, Reformed, and United Churches.